 Theoretically, the Router can establish 520 sessions at the same time, but you can only forward 10 ranges of ports.

 What are the advanced features of the Router?

-The Router's advanced features include Advanced Wireless settings, Filters, Port Forwarding, Routing, and DDNS.
+The Router's advanced features include advanced wireless settings, filters, access restriction policies, port forwarding, advanced routing, and DDNS.